The Importance of Healthy Gums

 Learn more about periodontal disease and why maintaining proper gum health is important by reading our patient guide below.

-Periodontal (gum) disease is an infection that develops in the gums due to bacteria produced by plaque, or an opaque film on the teeth that hardens to form tartar.
-As tartar accumulates, it harbors bacteria that attack the soft tissue around the gums.
+Periodontal disease, also known as gum disease, is an oral infection that affects the gums due to poor oral hygiene.
+Bad bacteria are produced by plaque that’s left on the teeth and hardens to form tartar.
+As tartar accumulates, it harbors unwanted bacteria that attack your soft tissue around the gums.

 - Red or swollen gums

 - Consistent bad breath (halitosis)